metral/docs-1/content/docs/reference/tutorials/kubernetes/tutorial-migrate-nodegroups.md

 ---

 In this tutorial we'll launch a new, managed Kubernetes cluster in Elastic Kubernetes Service (EKS) on AWS.
-Then, we'll walk through Day-2 operations for Kubernetes to help you administer and update the cluster, and your workloads running on it.
+Then we'll walk through Day-2 operations for Kubernetes to help you administer and update the cluster, and your workloads running on it.

-We'll showcase how to:
+We'll cover how to:

 1. Create various worker node groups with different settings, such as instance types and AMIs.
 1. Deploy a workload to the set of node groups: the [NGINX Ingress Controller][ingress-nginx], and a simple [echoserver][echoserver] app that echo's client request headers.
 1. Migrate NGINX from its original node group to a new, updated node group with zero downtime to it or the echoserver during load testing.
-1. And lastly, once migration has completed, we'll drain, delete, and remove the original node group from Kubernetes and AWS.
+1. And lastly, once migration has completed, we'll decomission the original node group from Kubernetes and AWS.

-The code for this tutorial is available on [GitHub][example-gh].
+[View the code on GitHub][example-gh].

 <p align="center"><img src="/images/docs/reference/kubernetes/eks-update-nodegroups.svg" width="650"></p>